nxtfsm/demo_helloJestTDD/tutorials/tutorial.md

 Still.
 This is counting on your fingers stuff, so why do the extra work?
 After all, good programmers are *supposed* to be lazy.
 But it's lazy on our terms, and since I'm itching to stick in another movie reference: "You keep using that word.
 I do not think it means what you think it means."

+Programatically lazy is working smarter not harder, doing a little bit of thinking-work to get out of doing the stuff that's just mind-numbing repetition.
 Programmatically lazy looks something like this:

 ```
 expect( lookupCapitalCity('Micronesia') ).toBe('Palikir')
 ```

-...and then writing a function that describes the steps folks who don't know will take to know if that test is true or false:
+...and then writing a function that automates the steps folks who don't know will take to know if that test is true or false, so that the function will work no matter what country we throw at that:

 ```
     function lookupCapitalCity(someCountry) {